Unlock your Creativity | Start Copying

 Andrea had us choose our essential list (read Andrea’s post about this exercise here).
 I’ve done this exercise before to find a list of salient words to speak to my inner critic.
 But this time I found it difficult to narrow down my list without a focus.

 “It seems contradictory, but when it comes to creative work, limitations mean freedom.” (pg 137)

 Before choosing my essential words I decided to constrain my focus.
-I decided to create a Pinterest board and then compile my list of words by looking at that board.
+I created a Pinterest board and then compiled my list of words by looking at that board.
 Why did I pin that painting?
 What drew my eye?
 What inspires me?
 What do I want to steal?